To buy or not to buy from overseas ?

 Without these indications on the bill, the legal european texts stated "if the one who realized the work is not in state to repair the product it is of his responsibility to proof this is not due to its intervention".

-You can surely buy what you want from abroad and not only from the U.S.A. if you are nearly sure to never have to service it and send it back at your charge, including twice the local transportation and overseas shipment plus taxes if you didn't pay them the first time.
+You can surely buy what you want from abroad and not only from the U.S.A. or Asia if you are nearly sure to never have to service it and send it back at your charge, including twice the local transportation and overseas shipment plus taxes if you didn't pay them the first time.
 This kind of transaction is valid for a book, a software or collectors items and I personally work this way quite regularly.

 But this is already no more valid for optics, electronic equipments or low cost electronic devices.
 In fact often there are local representatives or dealers of this brand that you can not bypass due to agreements signed between them and the foreign manufacturer.